teozern1/tp/docs/DeveloperGuide.md

 * 2a.
 The module does not exist.

-  * 3a1.
-TAssistant shows an error message informing the user.
+  * 2a1.
+System shows an error message informing the user.

   Use case ends.

 * 3a.
 The module exists, but no one is part of the module.

   * 3a1.
 No one is displayed.
   * 3a2.
 The display states that "No users are found".

   Use case ends.

 **Use case: Deleting a module**